cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/network_devices_resync_interval_settings_id.md

 description: |-
   It manages read and update operations on Devices.
   Update the resync interval (in minutes) for the given network device id.
-  To disable periodic resync, set interval as '0'.
+  To disable periodic resync, set interval as 0.
-  To use global settings, set interval as 'null'.
+  To use global settings, set interval as null.
 ---

 # catalystcenter_network_devices_resync_interval_settings_id (Resource)